VikParuchuri/vikparuchuri.com/source/_posts/2013-07-29-making-instrumental-music-from-scratch.markdown

 Weather = cloudy
 ```

 Our predictions for the next 5 days would be `[cloudy, sunny, sunny, sunny, cloudy]`.
-If we went through the Markov chain a second time, we would get a completely different chain.
-However, both chains would be based on past observations, and thus have an element of logic to them.
+If we went through the Markov chain a second time, we would get a completely different set of predictions.
+However, both sets of predictions would be based on past observations, and thus have an element of logic to them.

 You can probably immediately see how this is applicable to music.
-If we can figure out an appropriate chain, we can use a random number generator to automatically make tracks.
+If we can figure out how to make an appropriate chain, we can use a random number generator to automatically make tracks.

 Learning probabilities for the markov chains
 ----------------------------------------------------